imranshk30/Riva-Full-Stack-Assessment/Setup.md

 dotnet test
 ```

-**Important:** The test file `PriorityScoringServiceTests.cs` contains placeholder tests that need to be implemented.
-See `ASSESSMENT_GUIDE.md` for detailed instructions on implementing the tests.
-If they all fail because you have just started, tha tis because you need to impliment the tests, and additional funcitonality.
+**Important:** The test file `PriorityScoringServiceTests.cs` contains test method stubs that need to be implemented.
+See `assessment.md` for detailed requirements.

-## Next Steps

-This starter code provides a working foundation.
-You can now:
-- Review the code structure
-- Add the logic for email priority
-- Build the API to send emails to front end
-- Create the Front End Email list, with sorted emails
-- **Implement the unit tests** (required for submission)

-Good Luck